downingbots/RLDonkeycar/README.md

 Thanks to Carlos Uranga at [DeepRacing](http://deepracing.com/).
 His efforts have created a space to develop and test autonomous RC cars on a regular basis.
 As of April 2019, deepracing meets bi-weekly at [TheShop.Build in San Jose]( https://theshop.build/San-Jose )

 Thanks to Chris Anderson who hosts [DYIRobocars](https://diyrobocars.com/ ).
 These quarterly events draw hundreds of spectators and a dozen or more cars.
-It is fascinating to watch cars that would normally circumnavigate the track fail to handle to the change of scenary due to the number of spectators.
+It is fascinating to watch cars that would normally circumnavigate the track fail to handle to the change of scenery due to the number of spectators.

 ### Using the Reinforcement Learning Code